The Azores | Discover The Triangle

 - You will have the opportunity to get to know the islands of the Azores Triangle;

-- You’ve probably heard about the Triangle of the Azores, but most likely didn’t know what it was.
-It’s indeed in Faial, São Jorge or Pico Island that you have that true sense of living in an archipelago, because you have views to the other Azores Islands on the horizon.
-Due to their geographical proximity, there are people that go to work in any of the other islands and come back in the evening by boat.
+- You might have heard about the Triangle of the Azores, but most likely didn’t know what it was.
+It’s the nickname for the trio of Faial, São Jorge, and Pico Islands, all of which are quite close to one another.
+Due to their geographical proximity, there are people that go to work in any of the other islands and come back in the same evening by boat!
 So, if you’re visiting any of the islands above, you can always plan a day trip to any of the other islands!
 Our suggestion is that you take some time to explore every one of the nine islands.
 For inspiration to get you started, have a look at our Azores travel deal to the Triangle Islands of the Azores - Faial, Pico, and São Jorge.

-- It is on these islands that you get the true sense of life in an archipelago, because from one island you can see the other 2 -- an awe-inspiring landscape;
+- It is on these islands that you get the true sense of life in an archipelago, because from one island you can see the other two, making for an awe-inspiring landscape indeed;

 - This travel package takes the stress out of having to plan everything yourself.
-Pack your bags and don't forget the adventurous spirit;
+Simply pack your bags, and don't forget to bring your adventurous spirit;

-- We have made a selection of accommodations in recommended locations for those visiting the islands for the first time;
+- We have made a selection of accommodations in the top recommended locations for those visiting the islands for the first time;

 - Breakfast is included during your stay, depending on the selected accommodation on each island;

-- You can customize your travel itinerary as you wish, adding more nights' stay, experiences or car rental, to make your stay even more special;
+- You can customize your travel itinerary as you wish, adding more nights to your stay, additional experiences, or a car rental to make your stay even more special.

 About the Destination:

-Faial Island is also the site of the most recent volcanic eruption in the Azores, which took place along the coast of Capelinhos village in 1957 and almost completely buried the nearby lighthouse.
-Many people lost their homes and livelihoods as a result of the eruption, a dire situation which prompted the Azorean Refugee Act to be signed in 1958 by JFK, authorizing the emigration of those affected.
-Simply put: The Capelinhos volcano left behind one of the most emblematic landscapes in the whole world!
+Faial Island is the site of the most recent volcanic eruption in the Azores, which took place along the coast of Capelinhos Village in 1957 and left behind one of the most emblematic landscapes in the whole world!

 Most famous as a port, Faial historically has been (and remains to this day) a popular stopping point for sailors crossing the Atlantic.
-The island’s main city, Horta, although small, has a modern, cosmopolitan feel, with travelers from all over the globe gathering at the restaurants and bars along the harbor to swap stories and take in stunning views of Pico Island across the bay.
-In downtown Horta, you’ll find the Azores’ most famous sailing bar, Peter’s Café Sport, which is a must-visit, whether you’re a sailing soul or not!
-Make sure you try the signature gin as you sit back and enjoy the authentic and rustic vibe of the city surrounding you.
-You can then head to Genuíno’s restaurant for the ultimate dining scene and to indulge in the themed-menu and appreciate the charming decor.
-The best part?
-You’ll be gifted with some amazing views over Porto Pim Bay.
-Start planning your Azores vacations to Faial Island today.
-We can help!
+The island’s main city, Horta, has a modern, cosmopolitan feel, with travelers from all over the globe gathering at the restaurants and bars along the harbor to swap stories and take in stunning views of Pico Island across the bay.

-In fact, Pico Mountain is Portugal’s highest peak, measuring over 7,000 ft tall!
-At such a towering height, it will come as no surprise that hiking Pico is one of Europe’s most popular hiking trails!
-If you’re interested in experiencing this ultimate adventure for yourself, click here to book your Pico Mountain hiking experience during the day, at sunrise, or overnight.
-But that’s not the only fascinating thing about Pico Island in the Azores...
+Pico is home to Pico Mountain, Portugal’s highest peak, which measures over 7,000 ft tall!
+At such a towering height, it will come as no surprise that hiking Pico is one of Europe’s most popular hiking trails.

 Characterized by black volcanic soil, Pico Island is covered with basalt (lava rock)-lined vineyards that are official UNESCO World Heritage Sites.
 Locals have been producing wine here since the 15th century, and they even have a museum dedicated to the pastime’s rich history.
-Pico’s popular red and white wine varieties grow beneath the shadow of famed Pico Mountain.
-Pico Island also boasts one of the world’s longest lava tubes, where you can get a glimpse of rare stalactites and stalagmites that have been unaffected by outside or artificial light, as well as dozens of natural swimming pools and other sights that will have you dreaming about your Azores trip for quite some time!
-Other points of interest in Pico Island not to be missed include Lagoa do Capitão, Lajido da Criação Velha, whaling museums and much more!
+Pico Island also boasts one of the world’s longest lava tubes, as well as dozens of natural swimming pools and other amazing sights, including Lagoa do Capitão, Lajido da Criação Velha, whaling museums and much more!

 São Jorge Island

-São Jorge may be a small Azores Island, but its shape is one of the most iconic of all the islands: São Jorge Island has 53 km of length and 8 km of width.
-It is home to over 9,000 inhabitants (2011 data), and São Jorge Island’s scenery is dramatically beautiful, filled with mountains that tumble into deep ravines, as well as rocky cliffs, crater lakes, and unique fajãs (plains formed by lava flow).
-These fajãs are rare wonders especially emblematic of this Azores Island, and they make for the perfect, idyllic places to rest and connect with the abundance of Azores' nature that surrounds you on all sides.
+São Jorge may be a small Azores Island, but its shape is one of the most iconic of all the islands: São Jorge Island has 53 km of length and 8 km of width and is home to over 9,000 inhabitants (2011 data).
+São Jorge’s scenery is dramatically beautiful, filled with mountains that tumble into deep ravines, as well as rocky cliffs, crater lakes, and unique fajãs (plains formed by lava flow).
 Favorites of both visitors and locals alike are the Fajã dos Cubres, which is accessible by car, and the Fajã do Santo Cristo, which is only reachable by foot or moto.
-Both destinations are incredibly gorgeous.

-The fertile brown soil and dark rock striations in the island lend it its nickname, and this Azores island is a particular favorite among those who love the outdoors and adventure enthusiasts.
-You can do everything here, from mountain biking to canyoning, hiking, canoeing and spelunking.
+This Azores Island is a particular favorite among those who love the outdoors and adventure enthusiasts, as you can do everything here, from mountain biking to canyoning, hiking, canoeing and even spelunking.
 Of course, no visit to São Jorge is complete without a stop at the island’s cheese factory, where they produce the famed Queijo São Jorge, a robust, aged cheese characterized by its spicy, tangy flavor.

-Aside from sampling the tasty cheese, don’t skip a visit to Europe’s only artisanal coffee plantation in Fajã dos Vimes, Café Nunes, and explore the plantations, where you can savor this delicious coffee as you enjoy the perfect view to Pico Island.
-You also want to miss the chance to explore the city of Velas by foot, appreciating its traditional architecture and amazing natural swimming pools as you stroll along the main avenue.
-Make sure you try the local clams caught in the fajãs, as São Jorge is the only island in all the Azores where you’ll find this delicious seafood delicacy.
+Other points of interest include: Europe’s only artisanal coffee plantation in Fajã dos Vimes, Café Nunes, and the city of Velas, with its traditional architecture and amazing natural swimming pools.
+Also, make sure you try the local clams caught in the fajãs, as São Jorge is the only island in all the Azores where you’ll find this delicious seafood delicacy.

-Check out our Azores Travel Guide Travel Guide for more information and tips.
+Check out our Azores Travel Guide for more information and tips.